 - Staying safe from coronavirus and reducing the risk of infection

-- Supporting a person with dementia from a distance
+- Supporting a person with dementia through coronavirus from a distance

-- You are here: Support for a person with dementia living alone
+- You are here: Support through coronavirus for a person with dementia living alone

-With non-essential shops closed and almost everyone now staying at home, it can be difficult to manage.
+Coronavirus is making life particularly difficult for people with dementia who live alone.
 This is made even more challenging if they have no friends and family nearby, or don’t use the internet.

 If you're not sure what your local authority is or how to contact them, visit the government website and enter your postcode.

 What is a support bubble?

 To help support those who are most isolated, a person living alone and people from one other household are now allowed to form a support bubble together.
 This means any number of people from the other household can visit the person, inside either of their homes.
 This includes overnight stays and none of this group needs to stay 2 metres apart.
 This arrangement must strictly be between the person and one other household.
 No one who is ‘shielding’ can be part of a bubble.